 Sometimes life hands us a difficult diagnosis.
-Conditions like Type I diabetes, Asthma, Crohn’s Disease, Fibromyalgia can make living a ‘normal’ life difficult to impossible.
+Conditions like Type I diabetes, Asthma, Crohn’s Disease, Fibromyalgia or other types of chronic illness can make living a ‘normal’ life difficult to impossible.
 They can require frequent interventions and can put a halt to our dreams and make our family lives strained.
 Chronic illnesses are also known to lead to depression which comes with its own set of challenges.

 What to do when we are giving the sticky end of the lollipop?

 If you’re lucky and it is something treatable, like high blood pressure or Type II diabetes, listen to your doctor’s recommendations and look at the lifestyle changes you have within your control:

 - Get going with a regular (not necessarily rigorous) exercise program

 - Drink lots of water (and give up pop of all kinds)